waldur/waldur-docs/docs/integrator-guide/ansible-module.md

         1. Calls the `list` operation to find the resource.
         2. If it exists, it calls the `destroy` operation to remove it.

+-   **Return Values:**
+    -   `resource`: A dictionary representing the final state of the resource after the operation.
+    -   `commands`: A list of dictionaries detailing the HTTP requests that were made to achieve the desired state.
+This is useful for auditing and debugging.
+    -   `changed`: A boolean indicating if any changes were made.

 -   **Configuration Example (`generator_config.yaml`):**
     This example creates a `security_group` module that is a **nested resource** under a tenant, and supports both simple updates (description) and a special action (set_rules).